SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/UnSelectMethod/README.md

 #UnSelect Method

-This sample demonstrate how to unselect diagram objects using "UnSelect" method.
+This sample demonstrates how to unselect diagram objects using the "UnSelect" method.

 ## Prerequisites